Maximal real varieties from moduli constructions: Preliminaries

-We will repeatedly use the following basic fact that reformulates the maximality of a real variety $(X, \sigma)$ into the surjectivity of the restriction map from the equivariant cohomology to the usual cohomology.
-A proof in an even more general setting can be found for example in \cite[Chapter III, Proposition 4.16]{TomDieck}. \begin{prop} Let $(X, \sigma)$ be a real variety.
-The following conditions are equivalent: \begin{enumerate} \item[(i)] $X$ is maximal, i.e. the Smith--Thom inequality is an equality $b_*(X, \F2)=b_*(X(\mathbb{R}), \F2)$. \item[(ii)] The action of $G$ on $H^*(X, \F2)$ is trivial and the Leray--Serre spectral sequence \eqref{eqn:LerarySerre} degenerates at the $E_2$-page. \item[(iii)] The restriction homomorphism $H^*_G(X, \F2)\to H^*(X, \F2)$ is surjective. \end{enumerate} \end{prop} The condition (iii) is referred to as the \textit{equivariant formality} for the action of $G$ on $X$ (with coefficients $\F2$), see \cite{Franz}.
+We will use repeatedly the following result, which reformulates the maximality of a real variety $(X, \sigma)$ in terms of the surjectivity of the restriction map from equivariant cohomology to ordinary cohomology.
+A proof in a more general setting can be found, for instance, in \cite[Chapter III, Proposition 4.16]{TomDieck}. \begin{prop}[Maximality and equivariant formality] Let $(X, \sigma)$ be a real variety.
+The following conditions are equivalent: \begin{enumerate} \item[(i)] $X$ is maximal. \item[(ii)] The action of $G$ on $H^*(X, \F2)$ is trivial and the Leray--Serre spectral sequence \eqref{eqn:LerarySerre} degenerates at the $E_2$-page. \item[(iii)] The restriction homomorphism $H^*_G(X, \F2)\to H^*(X, \F2)$ is surjective. \end{enumerate} \end{prop} The condition (iii) is called the \textit{equivariant formality} for the action of $G$ on $X$ (with coefficients $\F2$), see \cite{Franz}.
+This notion will be extended to motives in Section \ref{sec:Motive}.

+We state the following simple fact for future reference. \begin{lemma} Let $(X, \sigma)$ be a real variety, and let $i$ be a natural number.
+Assume that $H^i(X, \mathbb{Z})$ and $H^{i+1}(X, \mathbb{Z})$ are both 2-torsion-free.
+If the action of $G$ on $H^i(X, \F2)$ is trivial (e.g.~when $X$ is maximal), then we have